NebulaVRF/vrf-core/README.md

-# 🔮 NebulaVRF
+# NebulaVRF

-**NebulaVRF** is a fully on-chain **Verifiable Random Function (VRF)** core for the [Soroban](https://soroban.stellar.org/) smart contract platform on Stellar.
+**NebulaVRF** is a fully on-chain **Verifiable Random Function (VRF)** core for the [Soroban](https://stellar.org/soroban/) smart contracts on Stellar.
 It transforms a secure seed into cryptographically sound, verifiable randomness—without requiring external oracles.

 This crate is ideal for developers building dApps that need:
 - Randomized game mechanics or loot drops
 - Unbiased DAO voting and committee selection
 - Fair token lotteries or airdrops
 - NFT trait randomization
+- Anything else that might require randomization

 Built in pure Rust using the `blst` BLS12-381 signature library.
-Designed to be compiled to WASM and integrated into Soroban smart contracts.
+Designed to be compiled to WASM and later integrated into Soroban smart contracts.

 ---